Account Based Marketing Stats That Prove Its B2B Value

 Account-based marketing (ABM) is not a passing fad or a fly-by-night trend; it’s a meticulously developed, results-driven strategy that offers a host of unique advantages to B2B businesses looking to attract the best-fit clients.
 The numbers tell a clear story of ABM’s effectiveness at delivering ROI, creating stronger customer relationships, and unifying marketing and sales.

-In the future, we will continue to see the nascence of transformational technologies such as AI and advanced analytics that will take ABM to the next level, providing organizations with new ways to win.
+In the future, we will continue to see the nascent of transformational technologies such as AI and advanced analytics that will take ABM to the next level, providing organizations with new ways to win.

 Is it about time you transformed your marketing strategy and started seeing some results from it?
 Then it may be time to embrace an ABM approach today.
 For those with a work in, or those looking to optimize a current plan, the data suggests the investment is worthwhile.